-- In the end, lightly tap the ends of the triangle against the work surface so that a three-sided tamale is obtained.
+- In the end, lightly tap the ends of the triangle against the work surface to obtain a three-sided tamale.
 Repeat this step with the remaining dough and leaves.

 - Place the corundas inside the tamale pot, cover them with the corn husks and cook for one hour or until the dough detaches easily from the husk.

 As you’ve seen, uchepos are different from corundas.